House Passes Senate Version Of New Funding To Ease Border Crisis

 Border Patrol Officials Allow Reporters To See Inside Clint, Texas, Facility

+Pelosi acquiesced, conceding she needed to bring the Senate bill up for a vote, after a private conversation with Vice President Pence, who agreed to administrative changes House Democrats were seeking, according to one of Pence's aides who asked not to be named.
+The administration will notify Congress within 24 hours if a child dies in custody, and children will be kept at emergency facilities for no longer than 90 days.

-The emergency package provides $4.6 billion in funding, including money for the Department of Defense and Immigration and Customs Enforcement that some House Democrats opposed.
+The package provides $4.6 billion in funding, including money for the Department of Defense and Immigration and Customs Enforcement that some House Democrats opposed.

 The majority of the money is humanitarian aid to be allocated to the Department of Health and Human Services for the the Office of Refugee Resettlement.